 Alpine Pedal Path: Very Easy 2.5 miles One Way

 This asphalt path meanders along the sparkling north shore of Big Bear Lake from Stanfield Cutoff to the Solar Observatory and Serrano Campground.
-This path features gentle ups-and-down as it winds through mature trees and meadows.
+Alpine Pedal Path features gentle ups-and-down as it winds through mature trees and beautiful alpine meadows.
 An underground tunnel connects the path to the Cougar Crest Trail parking lot and continues on to the Big Bear Discovery Center where hikers can find water, restrooms, Adventure Parking Passes and local experts.

 Snow Summit Downhill Bike Park: All skill levels